• Skip to primary navigation

 Steps for making a goat cheese pasta sauce with sauteed mushrooms and shaved brussels sprouts.

-How to get the best flavor from your mushrooms and brussels sprouts.
+How to get the best flavor from your mushrooms and Brussels sprouts.

 How to keep mushrooms from being soggy or watery?